 The Institute of Marine Research (IMR)

-One of the biggest marine research institutes in Europe, with around 1100 employees.
+IMR is one of the biggest marine research institutes in Europe, with around 1100 employees.
 It is Norway’s largest of its kind and the leading institute for fundamental and applied research on marine waters, including kelp forest research.
 IMR’s mission is to provide knowledge and recommendations to the Norwegian government, the Norwegian Ministry of Trade, Industry and Fisheries, the Norwegian Food Safety Authority along with fisheries and other interest groups regarding sustainable use and management of the ocean, coastal ecosystems and biological resources, and blue forests.

 The Institute has a national advisory objective for the cultivation of kelp (Norway’s most significant blue forest) and leads several research and monitoring projects with the aim of increasing knowledge about kelp forests, carbon storage, consequences of climate change on the entire food chain.

 The availability and dissemination of new scientific results for relevant government authorities, industries and general society is a priority shared by all members of the Norwegian Blue Forests Network.